Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Navigate route with rerouting/README.md

 ## How to use the sample

 Tap the play button to simulate traveling and to receive directions from a preset starting point to a preset destination.
 Observe how the route is recalculated when the simulation does not follow the suggested route.
-Check 'Voice Directions' to activate announcing maneuvers.
+Tap the recenter button to reposition the viewpoint.
 Tap the reset button to start the simulation from the beginning.

 ## How it works

 1. Create a `RouteTask` using local network data.
 2. Generate default `RouteParameters` using `RouteTask.makeDefaultParameters()`.
 3. Set `returnsStops` and `returnsDirections` on the parameters to true.
 4. Add `Stop`s to the parameters' `stops` array using `RouteParameters.setStops(_:)`.
 5. Solve the route using `RouteTask.solveRoute(using:)` to get a `RouteResult`.
 6. Create a `RouteTracker` using the route result and the index of the desired route to take.
 7. Enable rerouting on the route tracker with `RouteTracker.enableRerouting(using:)`.